Francesco146/mosml-docker/README.md

     ./mosml.sh -P full myprogram.sml
     ```

-The script will automatically:
+The wrapper scripts will automatically:

-- Pull the pre-built image from GitHub Container Registry
+- Try to pull the pre-built image from GitHub Container Registry
-- Fall back to building locally if the pull fails
+- Fall back to building locally with Docker Compose if the pull fails
 - Create a `src/` directory for your SML files
 - Mount it to the container automatically